-While gazettal is a matter of urgency in order that the NZCPS can guide the preparation of Regional Coastal Plans, the time frame is uncertain, as with all matters that must be considered first by the Minister and his colleagues.
+While gazettal is a matter of urgency in order that the NZCPS can guide the preparation of Regional Coastal Plans, the time frame is uncertain, as with all matters that must be considered first by the Minister and his col-

-The report and recommendations of the Board of Inquiry is available from the Department of Conservation Mike Jacobson, DOC
+The report and recommendations of the Board of Inquiry is available from the Department of Conservation

+Mike Jacobson, DOC

-Preparing for Coastal Change: A Guide for Local Government in New Zealand
+Preparing for Coastal Change: A Guide for Local Government in New Zealand change impacts that The pu

-Preparing for Coastal Change was produced by the Ministry for the Envir in March 2009.
-It is a 30-page summary of the 0 recent technical report Coastal Hazards and Climat Change - A Guidano Manual for Local Covernment in New Zealand (2nd ed) released in July 2008.
-The guide highlights the impacts that climat change is expected to have on coastal hazard It details the climate change impacts that a expect sea-lev throug and w
+Preparing for Coastal Change was produced by the Ministry for the Environmen in March 2009.
+It is summary of the recent technical report Coastal Hazards and Climate Change - A Guidano Manual for Local Government in New Zeiland (2nd ed) released in July 2008.
+The guide highlights the impacts that climate change is expected to have on coastal hazards It details the climate